1937 Mercedes-Benz W125

 But before the start all pilots, led by Bernd Rosemeyer, got out of their cars and ran to the pits.
 Just to give their wives and girlfriends a long kiss, to the delight of the spectators.
 Despite the cheery start, it was a very tumultuous race.
 The worst happened on lap six.
 Ernst von Delius, driving a Typ C, tried to pass Richard Seaman’s Mercedes W125.
 But while doing 250 km/h, the cars touched and both drivers crashed badly.
 Because of his injuries, von Delius died the next morning.
 Rudolf Caracciola in his W125 #12 started in the second row.
 However, on the 14th lap he took the lead and held on all the way to the checkered flag.

 With six victories, nine second places and five third places, the W125 dominated the season.
 And gave the 1937 European championship to Rudolf Caracciola.
 So being perhaps the best Silberpfeil from Stuttgart and definitively my favorite Mercedes Silver Arrow, I obviously needed one.
 It goes without saying that it should be one driven by the best Mercedes pilot of all times*, Caracciola.
 Once again Minichamps delivers, with awesome detail level and those GORGEOUS wire wheels.
 Admittedly the W125 #12 is not a car for every collector.
-But if you wanted to well represent the Silberpfeile you just need two cars.
-With just a W125 and a Typ C you’re set.
+But if you wanted to well represent the Silberpfeile you just need two cars – a W125 and a Typ C.

 *After Caracciola’s death, the legendary Alfred Neubauer described him as “… the greatest driver of the twenties and thirties, perhaps even of all time.
 He combined, to an extraordinary extent, determination with concentration, physical strength with intelligence.
 Caracciola was second to none in his ability to triumph over shortcomings.“